17.04.2023

 The EU GMP guidelines require, among other things, detailed documentation of transfers, transfer plans and reports.

-• Qualification status of the previous operating site
+• Qualification status of the previous permanent establishment

-• Documentation of the process and data changes made
+• Documentation of the process or data changes made

 • Process robustness